Modular Architectures and Entanglement Schemes for Error-Corrected Distributed Quantum Computation: Noise model for stabilizer measurements

 \subsection{Decoherence noise}

-Decoherence on the qubits is modeled as a continuous function of time with relevant coherence times as stated in Fig. \ref{tab:coherence_parameters}, with all operations and gates tagged with their time duration.
+\textbf{Decoherence noise:} We adopt a continuous time decoherence model of all qubits.
+The probability to decohere (modeled as an effective depolarizing channel) is $1-\text{exp}(-t/T^{\text{dec}})$ where $t$ measures time and $T^{\text{dec}}$ is the characteristic decoherence time.
+During an entanglement generation attempt, the memory qubits have a decoherence time of $T_\text{link}^\text{dec}$.
+When there is no active entanglement generation attempts in a module, all qubits (including the communication qubit) have a decoherence time of $T_\text{idle}^\text{dec}$.
+In general, $T_\text{idle}^\text{dec}\geq T_\text{link}^\text{dec}$ for the solid-state hardware considered in this work~\cite{Reilly2015,Gold2021,Crawford2023}.
+We model it as a continuous function of time with relevant coherence times as stated in Fig. \ref{tab:coherence_parameters}, with all operations and gates tagged with their time duration.
 We implement the decoherence channel in terms of its Kraus operator sum representation as~\cite{Nielsen_Chuang_2010}:

 where $\rho$ is any general single qubit density matrix and $K_j$ are the Kraus operator elements, which satisfy $\sum_{j=1}^\kappa K_jK_j^\dagger=\mathbb{I}$.

 The $T_1$ time decay is described by the generalized amplitude damping (GAD) noise channel with Kraus operators: